joey-bednar/dotfiles/README.md

 Open Neovim `nvim` and type `:CocInstall coc-pyright` to install Python3 autocompletion.
 Type `q` to close the install window and `:q!` to exit to the terminal.

-Move the Coc config into the correct folder
+Move the Coc config into the correct folder:
 ```
 mv ~/neovim-config/coc-settings.json ~/.config/nvim/
 ```